 - Discuss a pain relief plan with your doctor and stick to it.

 - Your doctor can specify an appropriate plan to minimize pain, which may include a combination of opioids and over-the-counter pain medications.
-Because pain medications may have adverse effects when combined with even over-the-counter medicines, it is important to tell your doctor about all medications you are taking.
+Because some pain medications may have adverse effects when combined with even over-the-counter medicines, it is important to tell your doctor about all medications you are taking.

 - If prescribed opioids, try to take as little as possible and stop taking them as soon as possible.

-- Only take opioids as prescribed.
+- Take opioids only as prescribed.

 - Never take more than instructed, take someone else's medicine, or give your medication to someone else.